Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-processing/Diag_CM5A2.md

 cd /ccc/work/cont003/gen2212/gen2212/Diag_CM5A2/
 ```

-At this step there are 2 possibilities:
-  - either go straight away to the next part [Load python environment](#load-python-environment) and follow the rest of the documentation
-  - or run `ccc_mprun -s -m work,store -Q test -p rome -T 600` before, to run the code on an **interactive computing node** (might be faster ?)
+At this step you can either choose to run `ccc_mprun -s -m work,store -Q test -p rome -T 600` or not before following the rest of the documentation.
+This will run the code on an **interactive computing node** (might be faster ?)

-## Load python environment
+Load environment

-- Launch the script `load_env.sh`
 ```
 . load_env.sh
 ```